igsb/GestaltMatcher-Arc/README.md

 ### Results
 The results will be saved in a file with JSON format.
 There are three information stored in the file.
-1. case_id: the original filename without file extension
+case_id: the original filename without file extension
-2. suggested_genes_list: the ranked gene list sorted by the distance
+suggested_genes_list: the ranked gene list sorted by the distance
-3. suggested_syndromes_list: the ranked syndrome list sorted by the distance
+suggested_syndromes_list: the ranked syndrome list sorted by the distance
+1. case_id: original filename (without extension).
+2. model_version: GestaltMatcher-Arc model release used for encoding (e.g., v1.1.0).
+3. gallery_version: version/date of the gallery encodings used (e.g., 27.01.2025).
+4. suggested_genes_list: ranked genes (ascending by cosine distance).
+5. suggested_syndromes_list: ranked syndromes (ascending by cosine distance).
+6. suggested_patients_list: nearest individual patients in GMDB (ascending by cosine distance).

 #### suggested_genes_list (for variants prioritization)
 A gene list sorted by the distance in ascending order which can be used for variant prioritization.